Skip to Content

 About Photograph Conservation at NEDCC

-NEDCC performs expert conservation treatment of a wide range of photographic materials, from landmark historic images to family heirlooms and celebrated works of art to archival collections.
-Types of photographs treated in the Paper Conservation Laboratory include:
+NEDCC performs expert conservation treatment of a wide range of photographic materials, including historic images, family heirlooms, works of art, and archival collections.

 • Black and white prints (albumen, salted paper, gelatin silver, platinum, etc.)